 It was for me an unusual way to celebrate Father’s Day, but not a bad one.
 I was to accompany my son as he took his motorcycle back to school with him, from our home in Plainfield, Illinois to Portland, Oregon.
-A mutual friend of ours named Eddie had also signed on to do the ride with us, and I am grateful for that, as I am not good alone person.
+A mutual friend of ours named Eddie had also signed on to do the ride with us, and I am grateful for that, as I am not a good alone person.
 My wife and one of my sisters were making the same journey by minivan, carrying some of our luggage and also acting as a chase vehicle of sorts.

 We began at the R Place restaurant in Morris, Illinois, to discuss some finer points of our trip as well as fill the old cavity.
 As an added treat, everybody got a free Father’s Day cupcake.
 Mine was delicious and I expect my blood glucose levels to be back to normal any day now.

 We made a lot of gas stops along the way, as dictated by the smallest fuel tank in the group.
-But that wasn’t all bad, because we ere also able to hydrate ourselves each time we stopped.
+But that wasn’t all bad because we were also able to hydrate ourselves each time we stopped.
 It was very warm out.
 I carried two frozen bottles of water and one cold-but-not-frozen bottle in a freezable carrying case.
 They held up well and were all emptied by the time our day had ended.